itscarew/customer-support-ticketing-system/README.md

 ## Introduction to Customer Support Ticketing System

-This is blah blh

-### Prerequisites

-What things you need to install the software and how to install them
+This is a customer support ticketing API designed to allow customers create support request and also have conversations between them and the support agent.

 ## Key Features